 For example, an organizational unit could be a division, a business unit, a project team, or a university department within your organization.
 You can use an Organizational Unit object to logically arrange these entities in your directory tree.

-See also "Object"; "Creating Container Objects" in Chapter 1 of Supervising the Network.
+See also "Object" ; Creating Container Objects in Supervising the Network .